domainsofapp/domainsofapp.github.io/_posts/2018-01-12-notable-songs.md

 The Pledge (Eternal Sunshine) by Jay Electronica

 ## Avicii -- EDM and House
-Adele -- Someone Like You -- Avicii
+Adele -- Someone Like You -- Avicii (Live at Pier 94 NYE)
 A Sky Full of Stars -- Coldplay -- Avicii
 Beautiful Heartbeat -- MORTEN Feat.
 Frida Sundemo -- Avicii
 Dancing In My Head -- Eric Turner vs. Avicii